-Best LEGO DC Comics Super Heroes Sets 2021
+Best LEGO DC Comics Super Heroes Sets

 A. Yes, LEGO sets are collections of bricks for crafting a particular build, but if you set aside the instructions, there are limitless possibilities for the pieces.
 Free your imagination and use the pieces in your LEGO products however you want.

-What’s the best LEGO DC Super Heroes set to buy in 2021?
+What’s the best LEGO DC Super Heroes set to buy?

-Top LEGO DC Super Heroes set of 2021
+Top LEGO DC Super Heroes set

 What you need to know: This is a perfect addition to any LEGO DC fan’s collection.
-A swath of vehicles and minifigures make the Mobile Bat Base the best set offered in 2021.
+A swath of vehicles and minifigures make the Mobile Bat Base the best set.

 What you’ll love: There are multiple vehicles that are part of the same larger build.
 After following the manual, the set’s components are also generic enough that they could be rebuilt into countless new structures or vehicles.
 There are an immense amount of minifigure accessories, which compliment the top-tier minifigure lineup in this set.
 We see the return of a Blue Nightwing variant, the new Batgirl, a gray-suited Batman, a new Mr. Freeze, the all-new Bronze Tiger minifigure and a new albino variant of Man-Bat (probably inspired by the iteration of the character that makes an appearance in “The Batman” TV show from the early 2000s).